datatovalue/datatovalue-tools/docs/json_functions.md

 EXECUTE IMMEDIATE (deployment_script);
 ```
+Note that by adding a `SELECT deployment_script` statement instead of the `EXECUTE IMMEDIATE (deployment_script)` statement, the `deployment_script` can be inspected and tested before execution.

 For an example of how to use this function in a real-world use-case (to separate and parse separate event types from a single, shared PubSub topic), check the advanced guide on [Automated PubSub Parsing](guides/automated_pubsub_parsing.md).